whdinata/mestara-034cd/index.md

         media_width: fifty
       - title: Mestara Berdaya
         content: >-
+          We provide 1-month practical skill training to poor & marginalized women to create a better life for themselves and their family by empowering & equipping them with relevant skills.

           We provide free training for women who live in poor rural households, to help them discover income-generating opportunities and enhance their living standards.